MuiruriVivian/RECOMMENDER-SYSTEM---PHASE-4-PROJECT/README.md

 4. Performance Evaluation: Assess the effectiveness of different models using evaluation metrics such as RMSE (Root Mean Squared Error) and Cosine Similarities

-## IMPORTING THE NECESSARY LIBRARIES
+## 📌IMPORTING THE NECESSARY LIBRARIES
+---

 Import necessary libraries for data handling, visualization, and modeling.
 The imported packages are:
 1. pandas